youyupei/PrimeSpotter/README.md

 # PrimSpotter: Detecting Internal Priming Artifacts in RNA-seq Data

-PrimSpotter is a tool to identify and characterize internal priming artifacts in RNA-seq data, especially those caused by A-rich genomic regions that lead to spurious priming events.
+PrimSpotter is a tool to identify and characterise internal priming artifacts in RNA-seq data, especially those caused by A-rich genomic regions that lead to spurious priming events.

 ## Purpose